 In this day and age there are many unsecured loan providers for Pharmacists in the UK ranging from traditional high street bank lenders to the new generation of online lenders.
 All of whom have terms and rates that vary substantially.

 Finding the right lender for you is essential to minimise the cost of your borrowing.
-Here at raising finance, we work with you to ensure that you get the loan that is most favourable to your needs.
+Here at Samera, we work with you to ensure that you get the loan that is most favourable to your needs.
 We use our knowledge of the UK market to find lenders that suit you with the most competitive deals.

 Secured business loans

 Secured loans can be one of the most cost effective ways to borrow large amounts at once.
 If you are looking to borrow from £50,000 or more, a secured loan will probably be a good option for you.
 A major advantage of using secured loans as a means of financing your pharmacy is that it can cut the cost of borrowing and can help you borrow larger amounts than other types of lending.

 Secured loans are ‘secured’ by something you use as security in case you cannot pay the loan back.
 This ensures the lender that in the event that you are unable to repay back the loan, they can possess whatever assets you put up as security instead.
 If you do not repay as upon the agreed terms, the lender had the right to take ownership of the assets.
 Assets can be anything of value such as estate, cars or stock.

 You are usually able to borrow more through secured loans as they are less risky for lenders.
 This is why they are usually a more cost effective option as they can have lower rates of interest than Unsecured loans.